Special Education Advocacy

 Step 3.
 Preparation of a detailed memorandum reflecting the information gathered and consensus reached during the initial conference.

-Get in touch with us to set up a consultation, or use the contact form at the bottom of this page to enquire whether our services are right for you.
+Call Kim Ventresco, LCSW, Non-Attorney and Education Intake Worker, at 201-909-0404 to learn more about our education advocacy services or to set up a consultation.
+You may also use the contact form at the bottom of this page to enquire whether our services are right for you.

 Maywood, NJ 07607